List of mayors of Cambridge

-The office of Mayor of Cambridge was created following the granting of a charter by King John in 1207 to the town of Cambridge, Cambridgeshire, England.
+The office of the mayor of Cambridge was created following the granting of a charter by King John in 1207 to the town of Cambridge, Cambridgeshire, England.
 The charter gave the burgesses of the town the right to elect their own mayors in place of the provosts previously appointed by the crown.
 The first recorded mayor was Hervey FitzEustace who served in the year 1213.

 Mayors of Cambridge

 The following have been mayors of Cambridge :